arinjainn/YogaPoseCorrector/README.md

 ![OpenCV](https://img.shields.io/badge/OpenCV-Computer%20Vision-green?style=for-the-badge&logo=opencv&logoColor=white)
 ![MediaPipe](https://img.shields.io/badge/MediaPipe-Pose%20Estimation-orange?style=for-the-badge)

-A real-time computer vision application that helps users maintain correct yoga posture.
-It acts as a virtual trainer by detecting body landmarks and calculating joint angles to provide instant feedback (e.g., "Straighten your knee").

-Built to explore the practical applications of **MediaPipe** in health and fitness tech.
+Ever tried practicing yoga alone and wondered, *"Am I even doing this right?"* I built **Yoga Pose Corrector** to solve that.
+It’s a computer vision tool that acts like a supportive gym buddy.
+It watches your form in real-time through your webcam, calculates your joint angles, and gives you instant, specific feedback (like "Straighten your leg!") so you can improve your posture safely.

 ---

 ## 📸 Demo

 <p align="center">
-  Real-time analysis and feedback: The system detects key landmarks and calculates joint angles to categorize posture as "Fighting" (incorrect) or "Perfect".
+  Here is the system in action.
+It detects key body points and instantly categorizes your form as "Fighting" (needs work) or "Perfect".
 </p>

 <table align="center">